open-AIMS/MixMustR/README.md

 ## Model variants

-`mixmustr` currently allows for eight model variants which result from three user-driven binary choices: 1) should the model only ingest the mean sampled-source tracer signatures (equivalent to “residual-only error” structure of the widely-used
+`MixMustR` currently allows for eight model variants which result from three user-driven binary choices: 1) should the model only ingest the mean sampled-source tracer signatures (equivalent to “residual-only error” structure of the widely-used